NVIDIA Dynamo Snapshot: Fast Startup for Inference Workloads on Kubernetes

 Key Points

-- Cold-start delays can lead to idle GPU time during traffic spikes.
+- Cold-start delays in Kubernetes can lead to SLA violations during peak traffic.

 Article Excerpt